freeCodeCamp/guide/pages/docs/certificates-guide/comparison-with-the-less-than-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comparison with the Less Than Operator"
+title: "Comparison with the Less Than Operator"
+parent: "certificates-guide"
 ---

 The less than operator (`<`) compares the values of two numbers.
 If the number to the left is less than the number to the right, it returns `true`.
 Otherwise, it returns `false`.
 Like the equality operator, less than operator converts data types while comparing.